anishDGharti/anishDGharti/README.md

 ## About Me

-- **Programming Languages**: Python 🐍, Dart for Flutter 📱
+- **Programming Languages**: Python 🐍, Django as a Python frameowrk, Dart for Flutter 📱
-- **Frameworks/Technologies**: Flask, Django, React, Flutter
+- **Frameworks/Technologies**: Html, Css, Js, Django, Flutter
 - **Interests**: Developing intuitive and dynamic web and mobile applications
 - **Hobbies**: Exploring new technologies, contributing to open source, and continual learning

 ## Current Projects

-🔗 [Project Name] - A description of a recent project (e.g., a Python-based web app or a cross-platform mobile app using Flutter).
+🔗 [meroshringar.com](http://meroshringar.com) - A comprehensive web application designed for beauty enthusiasts.
+This platform allows customers to explore various cosmetic products, book appointments for beauty services, and        learn skills such as haircuts, facials, and more.
+Built with Python, it combines functionality with a user-friendly interface to enhance the beauty shopping and learning experience.

 ## Connect with Me

 Feel free to reach out for collaborations or just a chat:
+- 📫 How to reach me: [anishgc.2001@gmail.co](mailto:anishgc.2001@gmail.com)
-- 📫 How to reach me: [your-email@gmail.com](mailto:your-email@gmail.com)
+- 📫 How to reach me: [anishgc.2001@gmail.co](mailto:anishgharti10@gmail.com)
 - 💼 [LinkedIn Profile](https://www.linkedin.com/in/yourprofile)
 - 🐦 [Twitter](https://twitter.com/yourusername)